Imperial College Union has nine Liberation & Community Networks

 - Your Community officers (International, Interfaith, Ethics and the Environment, Mental Health, and Working Class) are representatives at Imperial for students from groups with shared interests or experiences who work to build community and tackle social issues.

-Our networks are a brand new initiative, and we're still in the process of setting it all up to start in the new academic year.
 If you identify, ally or are interested in any of the particular groups, please fill out the form below to be kept up to date with the networks and invited to sign-up when they're ready!